Rekutor/Augh-Pack/README.md

 </p>

 # Augh-Pack
-minecraft resourcepack

 ### Description:
 Its an ordinary resourcepack,
-with the main purpose to change the sound of ONE single sound.
+with the main purpose to change the sound of **ONE** single sound file.

 ### Featurelist:
 - enderman stare sound replaced with "Augh" -sound

 ### Planned:
-- nothing planned so far
+- nothing really planned so far
 - might add more meme Sounds to improve this pack
 - might make this a whole meme pack

 ### Removed:
 - none